abylaikhanm/abylaikhanm.github.io/_pages/about.md

 ## News

+> October 2025: Presented WAP project progress at the Annual DoD MURI Meeting at Lehigh University, showcasing experimental validation and control integration of the cyber-physical testbed.

+> September 2025: 📄 Abstract accepted for presentation at both the APS Division of Fluid Dynamics (DFD) and ASME International Mechanical Engineering Congress & Exposition (IMECE) conferences.

+> May 2025: Awarded the Rossin Research Fellowship to work in the Unsteady Flow Interactions Lab on cyber-physical systems for wave-assisted propulsion (WAP).

-> October 2024: Our team raised $150K in funding to build and launch OSPREY, Lehigh’s first Nanosatellite 🛰️.
+> December 2024: 🚀 Our team raised $200K in funding to build and launch OSPREY, Lehigh’s first Nanosatellite 🛰️.

 > September 2024: Started working on the [Bio-Inspired Riverine Power Generation Project](https://engineering.lehigh.edu/meche/research/featured-projects/bio-inspired-riverine-power-generation) 🌊.